samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** [Concentration](/sources/dnd/free-rules/rules-glossary#Concentration), up to 1 minute

 You try to compel a creature into a duel.
 One creature that you can see within range makes a Wisdom saving throw.
-On a failed save, the target has [Disadvantage](/sources/dnd/free-rules/rules-glossary#Disadvantage) on attack rolls against creatures other than you, and it can’t willingly move to a space that is more than 30 feet away from you.
+On a failed save, the target has [Disadvantage](/sources/dnd/free-rules/rules-glossary#Disadvantage) on attack rolls against creatures other than you, and it can't willingly move to a space that is more than 30 feet away from you.

 The spell ends if you make an attack roll against a creature other than the target, if you cast a spell on an enemy other than the target, if an ally of yours damages the target, or if you end your turn more than 30 feet away from the target.